-examples [1].
+KAF is mathematically rigorous, and it provides good-quality predictions for benchmark examples [1].
 Nevertheless, the straightforward implementation ("naïve KAF") has several weaknesses.
 First, naïve KAF requires multiple views of the training data, so it cannot operate in the "streaming" setting where we only see the training data once (subsection 3.1).
 Second, the process of constructing the model is computationally expensive: to form the kernel matrix, the costs of arithmetic and storage are both quadratic in the length of the training data.
 Third, the basic method must store all of the training data to make predictions, so the forecasting model is quite large.
 Fourth, the arithmetic cost of a single forecast is linear in the amount of training data.
 These issues have limited the applicability of the KAF methodology.

 In response to this challenge, we propose a novel streaming KAF algorithm (section 3).
-Our approach depends on two prominent techniques from the field of randomized matrix computation [57]: random Fourier features [69] for kernel approximation and the randomized Nyström method [36, 31, 52, 78, 57] for streaming PCA.
+Our approach depends on two prominent techniques from the field of randomized matrix computation [60]: random Fourier features (RFF) [72] for kernel approximation and the randomized Nyström method [39, 33, 55, 81, 60] for streaming PCA.
 Overall, the streaming KAF method builds a model using time and storage linear in the amount of training data, and it can make forecasts with time and storage that are independent of the amount of training data.

-Computational experiments (section 4) demonstrate that streaming KAF is a practical method for making predictions of two benchmark dynamical systems: Lorenz '63 (L63) [55] and two-level Lorenz '96 (L96) [22].
+Computational experiments (section 4) demonstrate that streaming KAF is a practical method for making predictions of two benchmark dynamical systems: Lorenz '63 (L63) [57] and two-level Lorenz '96 (L96) [25].
 In particular, streaming KAF exhibits forecasting skill similar to naïve KAF in a range of situations, including systems that are periodic, quasiperiodic, and chaotic.
 At the same time, streaming KAF can operate in settings where naïve KAF is prohibitively expensive, including cases where the observables are high-dimensional or the amount of training data is enormous.
 In the data-rich setting, after just a few minutes of training time, streaming KAF can drive the forecasting error toward zero.
 As a consequence, we believe that the streaming KAF algorithm has the potential to unlock the full potential of KAF as a forecasting methodology.

-Remark 1.1 (Prior work).
-Although developed independently, our methodology is related to recent papers that apply random features to perform streaming kernel principal component analysis [27, 81] and kernel ridge regression [5, 71].
+Remark 1.1 (prior work).
+Although developed independently, our methodology is related to recent papers that apply random features to perform streaming kernel principal component analysis (KPCA) [29, 84] and kernel ridge regression (KRR) [5, 74].
+In a dynamical systems context, random feature methods have been employed to perform forecasting with sequential learning using ideas from data assimilation [35] and to learn model error in hybrid (mechanistic and machine learned) modeling schemes [54].
 The details of our algorithm are somewhat different from these works, and we believe that our work yields a novel approach for streaming kernel regression.
-We have also studied a streaming KAF algorithm based on AdaOja [41], an adaptive variant of Oja's algorithm, which is a competitive alternative to the Nyström method [40].
+We have also studied a streaming KAF algorithm based on AdaOja [44], an adaptive variant of Oja's algorithm, which is a competitive alternative to the Nyström method [43].
 See section 5 for more discussion of related work.

 1.1.
 Outline.
 Section 2 motivates the existing KAF procedure as a form of regularized kernel regression that is specifically designed for dynamical systems.
 Section 3 describes how to develop a streaming implementation of KAF.
-In particular, we discuss kernel approximation via random Fourier features and the randomized Nyström method.
-Finally, section 4 presents computational experiments which demonstrate that our methodology is effective for two classical dynamical systems.
+In particular, we discuss kernel approximation via RFF and the randomized Nyström method.
+Section 4 presents computational experiments which demonstrate that our methodology is effective for two classical dynamical systems.
+Section 5 discusses the connections between streaming KAF and related data-driven forecasting techniques.
+Finally, section6 contains brief concluding remarks.
+A MATLAB implementation of streaming KAF can be found at the repository https://github.com/rward314/StreamingKAF.